Industrial Development Board Of Gibson County Tennessee

 How does Industrial Development Board Of Gibson County Tennessee spend its money?

 Industrial Development Board Of Gibson County Tennessee directs 80% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 5%.
+This exceeds the 65% industry benchmark.

 Are donations to Industrial Development Board Of Gibson County Tennessee tax-deductible?